jswh/wslexe/README.md

 The project [wslgit](https://github.com/andy-5/wslgit) makes a dummy exe that trying to receive the arguments and translating all paths from windows type to unix type, and reform these arguments to the real command in wsl .

-This shows a way to use wsl application in windows enviroment for ides or code editors.
+This shows a way to use wsl application in windows enviroment for IDEs and code editors.
 But the project is made for git only.
-I make a bit change using the file stem name as the real command.
+I made a bit change using the file stem name as the real command.
 And it works!

 ## Usage